Young Ambassadors Programme

 When and where

-The Young Ambassadors Programme sessions will take place online, on two weekends (9-11 July and 16-18 July).
+The Young Ambassadors Programme sessions will take place online, between 9 July and 29 August).

 Participants’ learning and the group’s dynamic depend on their commitment to all sessions.